lookit/lookit-docs/docs/source/Technical-Glossary.rst

 Google Cloud
 -------------

-The Cloud service is where all the studies are stored.
+The Cloud service is where all the code for the studies and

 Amazon Web Services
 --------------------

-This is where the consent videos are stored??
+This is where al web-cam video recorded is stored

 Celery
 -------